 You will then be presented with the basic settings, which allow you to control the core functionality of your plan.

-Commission can be paid out on a a variety of system events and with special rules.
+The commission can be paid out on a variety of system events and with special rules.
 These options allow you to determine for which event the commission applies.

 Here is where you set how much commission will be paid out to the affiliate when this plan activates.